Is Santa at Risk for Back Pain?

 Just for fun, I started to think about whether or not Santa Clause would be at risk for back pain.
 Based on my experience as a Chiropractor and Athletic Therapist, as well as my experience of treating back pain these are my thoughts.

-I feel for Santa, he has a very important job to perform once a year.
 Thankfully, Santa has his elves helping him make all the toys for the boys and girls.
 It was smart of him to delegate some of the work.
 If he had to do all the work himself he would likely experience repetitive strain injuries in his wrists, elbows, shoulders, neck in addition to his lower back.

 Sadly though, in the case for lower back pain, the odds are against Santa.
 Approximately 80% of people will have suffered from back pain at least once in their life.
 The occurrence rate is also high among those who have had a previous back injury.